Welcome to Year Two 2022-2023

 PE

-Your child will have PE every week on a Friday this half term.
-The other day will alternate each week between Monday and Wednesday.
-Therefore we would like you to send your child’s PE kit on a Monday and they will bring it home at the end of the week.
+Your child will have PE on Tuesday and Wednesday this half term.
 Your child will require black shorts, a plain white, round neck t-shirt, jogging bottoms, a sweatshirt, trainers and a pair of socks.
 Please ensure that all clothing including uniform and PE kit is clearly marked with your child’s name.
 Can jewellery be removed on PE days and long hair tied back.
+We recommend that you send your child's kit in on Monday and we will send it home on Friday to be washed.

 Homework